 Massage Therapy Canada Home Therapist Directory Featured Sites Massage Information For Therapists About Us

-F.A.Q. · Therapy Glossary · What We Treat · Who Needs MT · Selecting a Massage Therapist · Fees · Associations
+F.A.Q. · Therapy Glossary · What Does Massage Therapy Treat? · Who needs Massage Therapy? · What is a Registered Massage Therapist? · Selecting a Massage Therapist · Fees

 (A contraindication is a specific situation in which a procedure should NOT be used, because it may be harmful to the person/client)